EngrEli/CarouselExam/README.md

 ### Bonus

 If you were to use third-party tools to complete this challenge, what would you use?
-Write a sentence or two describing your reasoning.
+Write a sentence or two describing your reasoning

+Answer:
+- I think I can use the slick JS slider plugin for this (https://kenwheeler.github.io/slick/).
+I'll just set the config to:
+$('.single-item').slick({
+    infinite: true,
+    speed: 1000,
+});

 ## Guidelines